Dermatology Clinic of Jackson evaluates, diagnoses and treats a variety of problems with the skin, including …

 Nevi: An atypical nevus, also known as a dysplastic nevus, is a benign (non-cancerous or not malignant) growth that may share some features of melanoma, but is not melanoma or any other form of cancer.
 However, the presence of atypical nevi may increase the risk of developing a melanoma.

 Shingles: Also known as herpes zoster, shingles is a viral infection caused by the same virus that causes chicken pox.
 Anyone who has had chicken pox can develop shingles.
 The first symptom of shingles is burning pain, tingling or extreme sensitivity in one area on the skin and is usually limited to one side of the body.
 A few days later a red rash will appear that will soon turn into a group of blisters that look similar to chicken pox.
 These blisters can last several weeks.
 Shingles can be very painful and is most common on the mid-section and buttocks.

 Herpes: The herpes simplex virus (HSV) causes blisters and sores around the mouth, nose, genitals and buttocks but may occur almost anywhere on the skin.
 There are two types of HSV.
 Type 1 is often referred to as fever blisters or cold sores.
 Type 2 HSV results in genital sores and is contracted most commonly through sexual intercourse with an infected person.

 Genital Warts: Genital warts are also known as venereal warts or condylomata acuminata and are caused by the human papilloma virus (HPV).

-Our physicians also treat a variety of disorders of the hair and nails.
+Dr. Teer also treats a variety of disorders of the hair and nails.
 These include various forms of alopecia (hair loss), seborrheic dermatitis, hypertrichosis (excess hair), bacterial, fungal and viral infections.
 Common nail disorders include fungal and bacterial nail infections, paronychia, and psoriasis of the nails.